noisecapella/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

   * **Custom File Types**

 #.
 If you select **Custom File Types**, the **File Types** field appears.
 Enter
-   the file extensions, separated by commas, of the types of files that you want learners to submit.
+   the file name extensions, separated by commas, of the types of files that you want learners to submit.

    .. note:: To reduce the potential for problems from files with malicious
     content, learners cannot upload certain file types, even if you specify